 From the last few years I have been learning as much as I have been able of sustainability and circular fashion.
 I usually rely on knowledge provided for independent organizations such us as Mistra Future Fashion and Greenpeace and share my concerns with the Union of Concerned Researchers in Fashion.
 Creating products for circularity needs a change of mindset, a good understanding of the complexity of supply chains, material and the requirements of existing and available textile recycling industries.
 Embed environmental values into aesthetic experiences in the context of sustainable fashion requires constructing a new basis for value creation and educating our aesthetic taste to appreciate the environmental impact during all phases.

-Thanks to all the people who have helped and made me to get where I am now as well as all the suppliers who have patience with this necessary journey.
+Thanks to all the people who have helped and made me to get where is I now as well as all the suppliers who have patience with this necessary journey.